New Jersey Disorderly Persons Defense Attorney

 - Possession of less than 50 grams of marijuana

 - Possession of drug paraphernalia

 - Obstruction of justice

 Severe Consequences of a Disorderly Persons Conviction in New Jersey Include Real Jail Time

 While disorderly persons offenses are non-indictable charges, the consequences associated with a conviction can be harsh.

 Disorderly persons offenses are punishable by:

-Additionally, if you are convicted of having committed a disorderly persons offense, your driving privileges, immigration status, job and professional licenses may be at risk.
+Additionally, if you are convicted of having committed a disorderly persons offense in NJ, your driving privileges, immigration status, job and professional licenses may be at risk.
 If you are convicted of a disorderly persons offense, you will have a criminal record that can’t be expunged until three years have passed.

 Hiring an experienced Camden County criminal lawyer to handle your matter is the first step in preparing the best possible defense for your case.
 For more than 30 years, Jill Cohen has aggressively defended criminal law matters in New Jersey, including disorderly persons offenses.

 Contact the Law Offices of Jill R. Cohen in Haddonfield, NJ to speak with Ms. Cohen today.
 She will answer all of your questions, review your options, and get to work on building your defense.